-I know how hard it can be to even think about helping our children love to learn when it already feels like there is so much to do.
+I know it can be overwhelming to think about how to help our children love to learn when it already feels like there is so much to do.
 Everyday life: chores, finances, our own needs, careers, limited time together, pets, family- life can feel like living in a pressure cooker.

 I’m not suggesting we stop everything we’re doing and focus 100% on our children.
 Self-care is an important piece to serving children and we can’t help a child if we can’t provide all the things that go into creating a safe home and community.

 What I do suggest, believe, and offer here are ways parents and teachers can help children without creating more stress or struggle.
-We can help our children and our families handle the pressure without damaging our relationship or a child’s curiosity.
+We can help our children and our families handle expectations and stress without damaging our relationship or a child’s curiosity.

-The mission of Curiosity Encouraged is to encourage connection and trust, offer ways to find joy and overcome struggle, and help a child’s natural curiosity lead them to a love of learning, and therefore into learning whatever it is they dream about and want for their future.
+Curiosity Encouraged offers resources to help children love to learn.
+I believe when we build connection and trust, offer ways to find joy and overcome struggle, we help a child’s natural curiosity lead them to a love of learning, and therefore into learning whatever it is they dream about and want for their future.